-b.
-The excess of the net long-term capital loss over the net short-term capital gain for that year is a long-term capital loss in the next tax year.
+gain for that year is a long-term capital loss carryover to the next tax year.

-3. If the trust has capital gains in excess of capital losses for any tax year:

-a.
-The excess of the net short-term capital gain over the net long-term capital loss for that year is, to the extent not deemed distributed, a short-term capital gain in the next tax year.

-b.
-The excess of the net long-term capital gain over the net short-term capital loss for that year is, to the extent not deemed distributed, a long-term capital gain in the next tax year.
+- 2. If the trust has capital gains in excess of capital losses for any tax year: - a.
+The excess of the net short-term capital gain over the net long-term capital loss for that year is, to the extent not deemed distributed, a short-term capital gain carryover to the next tax year. - b.
+The excess of the net long-term capital gain over the net short-term capital loss for that year is, to the extent not deemed distributed, a long-term capital gain carryover to the next tax year.